Aspose/apireference.aspose.com/content/sites/aspose/tutorials/english/words/net/apply-license/apply-license-from-file/_index.md

 title: Apply License From File
 linktitle: Apply License From File
 second_title: Aspose.Words for .NET API Reference
 description: Learn how to apply a license from a file using Aspose.Words for .NET.
-Step-by-step guide with complete source code
 type: docs
 weight: 10
 url: /words/net/apply-license/apply-license-from-file/